pruvious/pruvious/docker/README.md

 By: [@flexusma](https://github.com/Flexusma)

+> [!WARNING]
+> If you just want to deploy Pruvious on a single system, the recommended way to do so is using the Pruvious CLI.
+> The CLI allows you to deploy your local Instance to a remote server using SSH while also including database data.
+> More information on Pruvious CLI can be found here: https://pruvious.com/docs/deployment.

 This guide provides a quick overview and general guidelines on how to deploy your Pruvious instance using Docker.

 The supplied Dockerfile builds a production container you can use to run Pruvious on most container runtimes.